Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Models and Methods

 \subsection{Analytical Prediction of Reputations}

-For all strategies of the norm ($\gamma=\{1,-1,0,0\}$), we can predict the long-term average reputation by just considering the rate of perception error.
+We refer to the average opinion about a player as their reputation, denoted by $r$.
+For example, a player whom 90 other players consider to be good and 10 to be bad has a reputation $r=0.9$.
+Keep in mind that in our model, all nine strategies assess in the same way.
+For this way of assessment, we can predict the long-term average reputation by just considering the rate of perception errors.
 This is a known property of reputations for some norms in limited circumstances \citep{Fujimoto2022}.
-It was first demonstrated for the (simple) image scoring norm \citep{Nowak1998a}.
-In image scoring, under full observation, the resulting reputation of a player is independent of their former reputation.
-It only depends on whether they cooperated\footnote{Which in our model is only determined by their choice, but is in some other models also influenced by implementation error, i.e. slip of hand} and what percentage of observers made a perception error $\epsilon_p$.
+It was first demonstrated for the mentioned Image Scoring norm \citep{Nowak1998:IRlong}.
+In Image Scoring, under full observation, the resulting reputation of a player is independent of their former reputation.
+It only depends on whether they cooperated or not. and what percentage of observers made a perception error $\epsilon$.
 After cooperation, all observers who perceived correctly will have a good opinion, all that made an error will have a bad one.
-In an infinitely large population, the reputation of a player can therefore only be $r=1-\epsilon_p$ (after cooperation) or $r=\epsilon_p$ (after defection).
+In an infinitely large population, the reputation of a player can therefore only be $r=1-\epsilon$ (after cooperation) or $r=\epsilon$ (after defection).

 This principle also applies to the current norm.
-The assessment rules for the two cases with arrangement are equal to the image scoring norm: good if cooperated, bad if defected.
+The assessment rules for the two cases with arrangement are equal to the Image Scoring norm: good if cooperated, bad if defected.
 And in the two other cases with no arrangement, reputation never changes.
-The strategies are slightly different, though.
-In image scoring, the choice to cooperate depends on the opinion about the partner.
-They only cooperate with good partners.
-Hence, a well-meaning image scoring player will end up with a low reputation ($r=\epsilon_p$) if they disliked their partner.
-A well-meaning RA does not face this problem.
-They can only be judged if they enter an arrangement, and if they did, they will always cooperate.
+Given the similarities, we can, in principle, predict the long-term average of reputations of all our strategies in infinite populations.
+However, since our strategies are more complex than Image Scoring, we need to make the following two assumptions.

-But in order to make precise predictions about the reputations in our norm, we need to make two assumptions.
-First, the information whether an arrangement was made is public and not noisy (i.e. there is no additional type of error which changes the perceived status of arrangement).
-Second, at least sometimes, all players are able to enter arrangements, so they can be judged.
-As we will see, we will need further clarifications to fulfil the latter statement.
+\textbf{Assumption 1:} the information that an arrangement was made is public (known to all) and not noisy (i.e. there is no additional type of error which changes the perceived status of arrangement).